 What Council is doing about Climate Change

-Responding to climate change means reducing greenhouse gas emissions as well as growing our community’s resilience to extreme weather events.
+Responding to climate change means reducing greenhouse gas emissions as well as adapting to the expected impacts that will result from a changing climate.

 Nelson City Council is a signatory to the Local Government Climate Change Declaration and the Local Government Leaders’ Position Statement on Climate Change.
-It has committed to developing and implementing an ambitious action plan that reduces greenhouse gas emissions and supports resilience within our own councils and for our local communities.
+The declaration outlines our commitment to developing and implementing an ambitious action plan that reduces greenhouse gas emissions and supports resilience within council and our community.

-Council will investigate actions to reduce emissions, look at adaptation and response activities, and consider ways to limit or remove pressure on natural ecosystems affected by climate change, for example, by:
+Council will continue to investigate actions to reduce emissions, develop a work programme for climate adaption, and consider ways to limit or remove pressure on natural ecosystems affected by climate change, for example, by:

 - Reviewing our Resource Management Act policies and plans to produce a new unitary plan – the draft Whakamahere Whakatū Nelson Plan